Category: #LostEastLansing

 • The Michigan State Bank at East Lansing

 As East Lansing experienced rapid growth in the 1920s, a group of investors decided to establish the city’s second bank† to compete with the East Lansing State Bank (ELSB).
-The “Michigan State Bank at East Lansing” (MSBEL) was founded in January 1927 with a capitalization of $5,000—a modest amount given that more than a decade…
+The “Michigan State Bank at East Lansing” (MSBEL) was founded in January 1927 with a capitalization of $5,000—a modest sum given that more than a decade…

 • Charles H. Chase versus the Michigan United Railway Company